btrask/lsmdb/README.md

 - If MDB provided an efficient way to rename DBIs, LSMDB would need to do less work to track level meta-data.
 - During periods of no writes, LSMDB should continue compacting into a single level in order to reach full MDB read performance.
 - Provide equivalents to `mdb_dump`, `mdb_load`, `mdb_stat`, etc.
 - Obviously use more error checking and general testing.
+If you get an internal assertion failure while writing data, you may need to increase the map size.

 Notes regarding the benchmarks:
 - This is a write-only benchmark with a single writer.